KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** darthbdaman

-**Description:** The Jedi Sentinel class kind of sucks in KOTOR.
-It's a class focused on skills, but skills are rarely critical to resolving situations in KOTOR, and the party can always compensate for any skills a given character lacks: the class has a niche, but it's a niche that's useless.
+**Description:** No matter how you slice it, Sentinel kind of sucks in KOTOR.
+It's a game where skills don't matter much, and in those rare instances where you do need them your party can always cover for you.
+It has a niche, but it's a niche that's useless.
 This mod endeavors to change that by giving Sentinels sneak attack die every 4 levels, which can even be gained on top of existing sneak attack die from the player's base class.
 This gives Sentinels more than just an out-of-combat niche to operate in.

 **Category & Tier:** Mechanics Change / 2 - Recommended